Opetushallitus/yki-frontend/src/main/js/README.md

 ```bash
 npm run localisation env
 ```
 is used for downloading localisations for given environment `env`.
-Running the script requires `curl` and `mkdir`.
+Running the script requires `curl`, `echo` and `mkdir`.
 If no `env` is provided as a parameter, localisations are fetched from `untuva` environment.
 The localisations are downloaded under `dev/rest/localisation/environment`.

 ### License